-Understanding that art is a language through which humanity expresses itself, in Middle School students identify and develop visual voices and gain greater appreciation for the creative process.
+Understanding that art is a language through which humanity expresses itself, in Middle School students identify and develop visual voices and gain a greater appreciation for the creative process.
 Whether practicing specific techniques of Fine Arts or honing Photography skills, passionate young artists express themselves creatively as they explore the intersection of art and culture.

 To refine the art of communication, the Public Speaking and Debate electives foster students’ critical thinking skills so they may hone their research abilities and articulate sound arguments and cogent rebuttals.
 Creative Writing participants learn the importance of detailed descriptions, dialogue, and the power of observation as they create compelling works of fiction and poetry.

 Youth for Change students learn to use critical thought in investigating international art, culture, and media while passionately exploring and raising consciousness about environmental conservation or human rights.

 Students in Entrepreneurial Innovation and Design develop an entrepreneurial mindset by defining a problem in the community and then creating an applicable solution to address it.
 Using critical thinking, creativity, and time management skills, students implement business plans and complete real-world projects while collaborating with local professionals in innovative fields—with a goal of taking their ideas to market.